 The Board has set November 9, 2022 as the record date for the annual meeting.
 If you were a stockholder of record of our common stock at the close of business on November 9, 2022 you are entitled to vote at the meeting.
-As of the record date, [·] shares of our common stock were issued and outstanding and, therefore, eligible to vote at the meeting.
-Holders of record of our series C convertible preferred stock as of November 9, 2022 are entitled to notice of and to vote only on the director election proposal at the 2022 annual meeting, voting on an as-converted to common stock basis and voting together as a single class with the holders of common stock.
-As of the record date, 95,388 shares of our series C convertible preferred stock were issued and outstanding, which were convertible into 38 shares of common stock and, therefore, eligible to vote 38 shares of common stock on an as-converted basis on the election of Paul F. Hickey as a Class III director at the 2022 annual meeting.
+As of the record date, 24,176,434 shares of our common stock were issued and outstanding and, therefore, eligible to vote at the meeting.
+Holders of record of our series C convertible preferred stock as of November 9, 2022 are entitled to notice of and to vote only on the director election proposal at the 2022 annual meeting, voting on an as-converted to common stock basis and voting together as a single class with the holders of common stock and, therefore, eligible to vote 38 shares of common stock on an as-converted basis on the election of Paul F. Hickey as a Class III director at the 2022 annual meeting.
+Holders of our common stock are entitled to one vote per share of each proposal at the meeting.
+Holders of our series C convertible preferred stock as of November 9, 2022 are entitled on the 2022 annual meeting.
+Holders of our series C convertible preferred stock were issued and outstanding, which were convertible into 38 shares of common stock and, therefore, eligible to vote 38 shares of common stock on an as-converted basis on the election of Paul F. Hickey as a Class III director at the 2022 annual meeting.
+Holders of our series C convertible preferred stock are entitled to one vote per share of common stock into which their shares of series C convertible preferred stock are convertible only on the director election proposal.
+There is no cumulative voting.
+Holders of record of our series D mirroring preferred stock as of November 9, 2022 are entitled to notice of and to vote only on the reverse stock split and authorized share increase proposals at the 2022 annual meeting, with each share of series D mirroring preferred stock.
+As of the record date, there were 2,500 shares of series D mirroring preferred stock outstanding, with each share of series D mirroring prefered stock is entitled